-- Power Control: The KX3 PWR control now has a range from 0 to 100 watts.
-The KX3 monitors the amplifier power output through the Adapter Cable and adjusts the RF drive automatically to produce the output power from the amplifier that you selected with the KX3 PWR control.
-At low power settings, the KX3 does not ground the Key Line so the amplifier passes the RF through without amplification.
-At settings above 10 watts, the kX3 automatically ground the key line to enable the amplifier. - Band Switching: The KXPA100 amplifier automatically follows band changes at the KX3 using data passed through the KX3 to KXPA100 Adapter Cable.
+- Band Switching: The KXPA100 amplifier automatically follows band changes at the KX3 using data passed through the KX3 to KXPA100 Adapter Cable.
 The amplifier also senses the frequency of the RF from the KX3.
 If the band data is missing or does not agree with the frequency sensed for any reason, the amplifier switches according to the frequency sensed. - Monitoring: You can monitor the temperature of the KXPA100 power transistor heat sink from the KX3.
 With the PWR control set high enough to engage the amplifier (see Power Control, above) tap DISP and rotate the OFS knob to PA.x followed by the temperature in Celsius.
-The KXPA100 self-protection circuits will declare a fault condition and switch the amplifier into bypass if the temperature rises too high (see Faults on page 25.)
+The KXPA100 self-protection circuits will declare a fault condition and switch the amplifier into bypass if the temperature rises too high (see Faults on page 30).
 The KX3's internal power amplifier temperature can be displayed by turning the PWR control below the level where the KXPA is switched in.
-The LCD will now display PA.I followed by the temperature in Celsius. - DC Power Control: The KXPA100 amplifier switches off automatically a few seconds after the KX3 is turned off provided the KXPA100 front panel OFF ON switch is OFF. - To turn the KXPA100 off at the KX3: - Hold MENU - Turn the OFS knob to PA MODE. - Turn the VFO A knob to OFF. - The KXPA100 amplifier will switch off and can be turned on again by reversing the process and turning the VFO A knob to On.
-While off, the amplifier passes signals through to the ANT 1 connector. - The KXPA100 front panel OFF/ON switch will turn the amplifier on independent of the menu setting at the KX3 or whether the KX3 is on.
+The LCD will now display PA.I followed by the temperature in Celsius. - DC Power Control: The KXPA100 amplifier switches off automatically a few seconds after the KX3 is turned off provided the KXPA100 front panel OFF/ ON switch is OFF. - o To turn the KXPA100 off at the KX3: - Hold MENU - Turn the OFS knob to PA MODE. - Turn the VFO A knob to OFF. - o The KXPA100 amplifier will switch off and can be turned on again by reversing the process and turning the VFO A knob to On.
+While off, the amplifier passes signals through to the ANT 1 connector. - o The KXPA100 front panel OFF/ ON switch will turn the amplifier on independent of the menu setting at the KX3 or whether the KX3 is on.